In the 1930s the most powerful nation in the world, USA: collapses due to the Great Depression that has global consequences.

 It is one of the iconic places of what was the sugarcane city and clings to the years and the rocky base once called “Memorial Hill”.

-On the ground floor converted into a museum and multipurpose room, drink together lovers of culture and the arts.
-On the second floor exhibition galleries and municipal art gallery and in the third and final beautiful terraces and lounge where good coffee is drank while having access to poetry, and good books, and the most spectacular sunsets of this region are appreciated.
-All of this occurs while as night falls, a mysterious halo surrounds the house by which they assure laughs and children’s voices and some faces of the ones that are already gone, peek through the windows glimpsing to the new Los Mochis they did not get to know.
+All of this occurs while as night falls, a mysterious halo surrounds the house by which they assure laughs and children’s voices.
+Some faces of the ones that are already gone, peek through the windows glimpsing to the new Los Mochis they did not get to know.

 Text: Melchor Angulo

 Museums like “Casa de la Cultura Conrado Espinoza”, where besides its architecture highlight its gardens and its content, are an opportunity for the magic of photo sphere which allows us to appreciate the beauty of the whole environment.

 In this occasion I did not use the rod Nodal Ninja and natural light coming through the windows helped me achieve uniformity in the white balance.